status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 ```

 If you find that `make update` causes the console to hang for too long, try running `make update V=1` or `make update V=2` instead (these will print a more verbose output to the console which may make it easier to diagnose the problem).

+If, after updating to the latest `devel`, your node is functioning worse than before, we recommend you report the problem on [discord](https://discord.com/invite/XRxWahP), switch to `master`, and rebuild.

 >**Note:** rest assured that when you restart the beacon node, the software will resume from where it left off, using the validator keys you have already imported.